Herman Allen

-Herman Allen (1907 – October 30, 1942) was an American serial killer who was convicted for the 1942 triple murder of his family members, a few years after having been released from prison for a prior murder conviction.
-He would be sentenced to death for the later crimes and subsequently executed for them later that same year.
+David Herman Allen (November 18, 1905 – October 30, 1942) was an American serial killer who was convicted for the 1942 triple murder of his family members, a few years after having been released from prison for a prior murder conviction.
+He was sentenced to death for the later crimes and subsequently executed for them later that same year.

 First murder

 At the time of the first murder, Allen lived in his hometown of Benson, North Carolina together with his wife and young child and worked at a local lumberyard.
 Sometime circa 1929, the family took in a 50-year-old lodger named Handy Minson Hodges, who worked at a local grocery store.
 The relationship between the Allen family and Hodges was initially cordial, with him spending a lot of time with Mrs. Allen under the pretext of teaching her about the Bible and how to use a typewriter.

 On August 6, 1930, Herman was awakened at midnight by the crying of his baby when he noticed that his wife was not in bed.
 Concerned about her safety, he began to search for her in the backyard until he peered through the window of Hodges' room, where he saw the pair in bed.
 Distraught by the discovery, he later confronted his wife about her infidelity, and after initially denying it, she admitted to the affair.
 According to his own account, Allen pondered about the situation until the early morning, when he decided to go to a neighbor's house and borrow a double-barreled shotgun.
 He then went to Hodges' room and confronted him about it, with Hodges eventually admitting to the affair as well.
 Upon hearing this, Allen started firing at him, eventually wounding him and causing him to fall down.
 In spite of pleas to spare his life, Allen shot Hodges in the chest, ultimately killing him.

 After the shooting, he traveled to the office of his workplace and told the employees present to send a doctor to his house.
 Allen then went to the home of a deputy sheriff, where he confessed to the crime and peacefully surrendered.
 Following his transportation to the county jail, he was interviewed by the sheriffs about the reason for the crime, explaining that he had shot Hodges after learning that he had been sleeping with his wife.
 As a result, he was brought to trial, found guilty on all counts and sentenced to 20 years imprisonment.
 However, Allen served only four before being released and returning to his home in Benson.